Language (Porter Robinson song)

 "Language" is a song by American electronic music producer and DJ Porter Robinson.
 The song was uploaded on YouTube by Porter Robinson on April 1, 2012.
 The song was released in the United States on Big Beat Records as a digital download on April 10, 2012.
-The song was later released in the United Kingdom in an EP package from Ministry of Sound on August 12, 2012.
+The song was later released in the United Kingdom in an EP package from the Ministry of Sound on August 12, 2012.
 It debuted at number nine on the UK Singles Chart.
 The song features uncredited vocals from Heather Bright.
 The song received remixes from producers Kayzo together with Gammer, and from Jauz.

+Background

+In 2010, Porter Robinson released his first hit, "Say My Name", which topped Beatport's electro house charts.
+After capturing Skrillex's interest with the track, Robinson signed with Skrillex's then-new label, Owsla, in the summer of 2011.
+Robinson's debut EP, Spitfire was released on September 13 as the label's first release.
+After Skrillex and Tiësto tweeted a link to it, Beatport crashed.
+Robinson later toured North America in support of the EP.

+While Robinson was initially known for his "aggressive" electro and complextro music, with Robinson describing his initial sound as "very heavy" and "bass-aggressive", "Language" was his first song to have a greater emphasis on melody.
+Tatiana Cirisano of Billboard said that "Robinson takes a detour toward a more delicate, trance-like sound", with the song presenting "piercing vocals" followed by "pumping fists to lush synths, a thumping bass kick and euphoric chords".

 Music video

 A music video to accompany the release of "Language" was first released on YouTube on August 1, 2012, with a total length of three minutes and thirty-three seconds.
 The music video portrays a young woman (Susannah Hart Jones) running away from wolf-like creatures and befriending a giant-like creature.
 As of July 2017, the video has over 10.2 million views.